RetroReversing/retroReversing/categories/consoles/ps1.md

 Medievil | PS4 | Remade in the Unreal Engine
 Spyro 1-3 | PS4, Switch | Remade in Unreal Engine 4 but aims to be as faithful as possible to the originals Resident Evil 1-3 | PS3, PS4, XboxOne | Does this use original engine with higher resolution assets?
+Mega Man X 4 | PS4, Switch, XboxOne | Source Code Port of X4 Released in **Mega Man X Legacy Collection**

+Wipeout Omega Collection is one game that did not make the list as its technically not a remaster of the PS1 original.

 ---
 # Development Kits (Hardware)